JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 # **[Official Exam Guide](https://training.resources.awscloud.com/get-certified-machine-learning-specialty/aws-certified-machine-learning-specialty-exam-guide )**

 This is a summarized version of the most important topics derived from the official exam guide.
 Here we follow step by step each key word from the document and bring a high level description and definition for each of them.
+We have the following main domains to study from:

 ## Domain 1: Data Engineering